krishyfishy/krishyfishy.github.io/docs/_posts/2022-03-30-wording-birding.md

 ### Abbreviations

-**LBJ:** "Little Brown Job" is an apt monicker for drab songbirds (I'm looking at you, wrens and sparrows).
+**LBJ:** "Little Brown Job" is an apt moniker for drab songbirds (I'm looking at you, wrens and sparrows).

 **HY:** "Hatch Year" is a banding code that refers to an individual in its first calendar year of life.